luapower/luapower-all/tweening.md

 Add a new tween to the timeline, set its `start` field and its `timeline` field, and, if `auto_duration` is `true`, increase timeline's `duration` to include the entire tween.
-When part of a timeline, a tween's `start` becomes relative to the timeline's start time.
+When part of a timeline, a tween's `start` is relative to the timeline's start time.
 If `start` is not given, the tween is added to the end of the timeline (when the timeline's duration is infinite then the tween's start is set to `0` instead).